-The Linfield College properties are private and the College reserves the right to control access at all times.
-To protect the College community and to provide optimal use of parking resources for community members, campus access is controlled via parking by permit only.
-The College may change access and parking regulations based upon major events of the College.
-Linfield College requires any motor vehicle that will be used as transportation on campus, or to and from campus, be registered with CPS, regardless of whether or not the vehicle will park on campus property, or whether or not the owner of the vehicle lives on campus.
+Linfield College properties are private and the College reserves the right to control access at all times.
+Linfield College requires any motor vehicle that is used by students and employees as transportation on campus, or to and from campus, be registered with CPS and a current permit is displayed if the vehicle will park on campus property.
+This includes students that live off campus.

 Driving and Parking Regulations for Linfield College Community members (On Campus):

 Linfield College enforces all motor vehicle laws as defined in the Oregon Revised Statutes, as applicable to campus.
 Law enforcement agencies also patrols campus streets and may assess violations of Oregon law as they see fit.

 - Any motor vehicle driven on Linfield property shall be operated by a legally licensed and insured driver.
 The driver will have the license in their possession at all times when operating their vehicle.

 - Anyone operating a motor vehicle on campus shall observe speed limits, barricades, stop signs, and all other parking and traffic regulations, and shall drive in a safe and prudent manner.
 Parking must be in marked parking spaces.

 - Drivers will comply with all lawful directions given by Linfield College Public Safety and/or law enforcement.

 - The speed limit on all campus streets is 15 MPH, unless otherwise posted.